 Complaints Procedure for Flat Clearance Camden

-Image showing a tidy cleared flat interior after clearance service Introduction: This Complaints Procedure sets out how concerns about our flat clearance services are handled.
+Two large black plastic rubbish bags filled with waste are positioned on the pavement next to a concrete curb on a street surface.
+The bags are slightly crumpled, with visible creases and folds, and are placed near the edge of a sidewalk with a red painted curb line.
+In the background, the surface of the road is visible, showing a textured asphalt finish.
+The surrounding area appears to be in an urban outdoor setting, with no other objects or vehicles in the immediate vicinity.
+This scene illustrates typical rubbish disposal practices in a residential or commercial area within Camden, where Flat Clearance Camden offers rubbish removal services to clear waste from outdoor locations such as driveways or pavements.
+Introduction: This Complaints Procedure sets out how concerns about our flat clearance services are handled.
 It applies to issues relating to flat clearance in Camden and nearby service areas where we provide rubbish removal and clearance operations.
 The purpose of this policy is to ensure that every complaint is treated fairly, promptly and with appropriate confidentiality.
 The procedure describes the stages of handling a complaint, expected timescales, possible outcomes and how a customer can escalate an unresolved matter.
 It is intended as a clear, accessible statement of practice rather than a legal document.

 The policy covers complaints about the delivery, quality and conduct of a Camden flat clearance, including missed collections, damage, disposal concerns and conduct of contractors.
 We adopt a proportionate approach: complaints that are straightforward may be resolved quickly, while complex matters will follow a longer investigation pathway.
 All complaints are recorded and monitored so we can identify trends and improve our flat clearance service Camden-wide.
 No contact details are provided here; this page outlines the formal process only.